 For this reason, by the grace of God, Father Bolezo, primate and bishop of Esztergom, in the presence of and with the agreement, counsel and support of bishops Nicholas of Györ, John of Nitra, Laszlo of Pécs, Peter of Bosnia, Laurence of Vác, Csanadinus of Eger, Henry of Veszprém, respected provosts, deans of Szentmarton and others, preaching friars minor, hermits, and the dean of Esztergom, has brought into being the following laws of this fraternal society.
 Those who wish to join it must banish from themselves all hatred and strife to embrace their brothers in reciprocal love, that so united, they will spurn misfortune for the benefit of their bodies and souls in the present, to progress in righteousness in the future and so achieve their eternal reward.
 Those who wish to join this fraternal society will put on a knee-length mantle of black cloth, which bears the inscription

-IN VERITATE IUSTRUS SUM HUIC FRATERNALI SOCIETATI
+IN VERITATE IUSTUS SUM HUIC FRATERNALI SOCIETATE

 “In truth, I am faithful to this fraternal society”